Implementing Feature Flags in Laravel: A Practical Guide to Progressive Delivery

 Environment-Specific Features

-You might want features active only in specific environments (e.g., staging):
+Activate features in certain environments (e.g., staging):

 use Laravel\Pennant\Feature;